Asymmetric Burkholder inequalities in noncommutative symmetric spaces: Introduction

-Recently, the equivalence \eqref{nc1} was extended to the general symmetric operator spaces in \cite{Dirksen2,RW,Ran-Wu-Xu} (see also \cite{Dirk-Pag-Pot-Suk} for the Rosenthal inequalities in symmetric operator spaces).
-In particular, the following is proved in \cite{Ran-Wu-Xu}: if the symmetric Banach function space $E$ lies in $ \textrm{Int}(L_2, L_q)$ for some $2< q < \infty$ and if $x\in E(\mathcal M)$, then
+Recently, the equivalence \eqref{nc1} was investigated in more general symmetric operator spaces by some authors (c.f. \cite{CR2021, Dirksen2,RW,Ran-Wu-Xu}).
+In particular, the following is proved in \cite{Ran-Wu-Xu}: if the symmetric Banach function space $E$ with Fatou property lies in $ \textrm{Int}(L_2, L_q)$ for some $2< q < \infty$ and if $x\in E(\mathcal M)$, then

 where $(e_n)_{n\geq 1} $ are the standard unit vectors in $\ell_\infty$.
-Applying a noncommutative good-$\lambda$ approach (we refer to \cite{JOW2} for more information about this method), Jiao, Zanin and Zhou \cite{JZZ} generalized \eqref{nc2} to the symmetric operator spaces: if the symmetric Banach function space $E$ lies in $\textrm{Int}(L_p, L_q)$ for $2< p<q < \infty$ and if $x\in E(\mathcal M)$, then
+Applying a noncommutative good-$\lambda$ approach (we refer to \cite{JOW2} for more information about this method), Jiao, Zanin and Zhou \cite{JZZ} generalized \eqref{nc2} to the symmetric operator spaces: if the symmetric Banach function space $E$ lies in $\textrm{Int}(L_p, L_q)$ for $2< p\leq q < \infty$ and if $x\in E(\mathcal M)$, then

-Following the above line of research, the main purpose of this paper is to study noncommutative Burkholder inequalities with asymmetric maximal diagonal term in symmetric operator spaces.
-This is strongly motivated by two recent papers \cite{HJP2016,RWZ2021}, where asymmetric maximal inequalities in noncommutative $L_p$ spaces and in symmetric operator spaces were established, respectively.
-We should also mention that the first asymmetric forms of Doob inequalities was found by Junge in \cite{Ju}.
-Inspired by these results, we prove an asymmetric version of \eqref{ncE-maximal}, in the sense that the maximal diagonal part is replaced with an ``asymmetric" maximal diagonal term.
-More precisely, our main result reads as follows.
+The purpose of this paper is to explore asymmetric versions of \eqref{ncE-maximal}, in the sense that the maximal diagonal part is replaced with an ``asymmetric" maximal diagonal term.
+As mentioned in the beginning, this is motivated by recent progress on asymmetric maximal inequalities of noncommutative martingales (\cite{Ju,HJP2016,RWZ2021}).

+Our first version of asymmetric Burkholder inequalities reads as follows.
+We should mention that a special case (i.e., $\theta$=1 or $0$) of the following result was achieved in \cite{RWZ2021} by using Davis decompositions.